 - Connect with recovery resources for your loved one (peer support, Gamblers Anonymous)

-- Get financial help with credit card debt, foreclosures and other money issues
+- Connect with financial advisors who can help with credit card debt, foreclosures and other money issues

 - Learn how to advocate for your loved one who is gambling and for your family